MohamudMussa/ims-demo/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thank you to Aswene and Vinesh for teaching me Java, SQL etc.